 All our consultants have years of experience both working for LPA’s and dealing with them on the behalf of developers.
 We understand the requirements of LPA’s and are able to speedily present the necessary information to not only ensure the application is registered, but that the arboricultural issues are properly presented so as to improve the chances of a scheme being awarded planning permission.

-All our work in this context is carried out according to the guiding principles of British Standard 5837 (BS5837) ‘Trees in Relation to Design, Demolition and Construction – Recommendations’, We are regularly instructed to provide:-
+All our work in this context is carried out according to the guiding principles of British Standard 5837 (BS5837) ‘Trees in Relation to Design, Demolition and Construction – Recommendations’, We are able to provide:-

 Tree Constraints Plans (TCP) – A means of graphically presenting to the developer the identified arboricultural constraints so as to guide the design process is what part of a site is, in arboricultural terms, developable and what parts might need to be set aside in the interests of trees and amenity.